faiz-siddiqh/Automation-Framework-RestAPI/README.md

 # Automation-Framework-RestAPI

 This Repository is for RESTAPI Testing using RestAssured.
-It has JiraAPI testing and OAuth2.0 Authetication/Validation Testing .
+It has JiraAPI testing and OAuth2.0 Authetication/Validation Testing ,Google Maps API with cucumber framework .
-Google Maps API testing with POJO classes is yet to be Updated.

 ## Installation